compbiofan/SimSCSnTree/README.md

     followed by the following parameters grouped by their functions.

-    * Parameters controlling file IO:
+    * Parameters controlling file IO: -r, -t and -o. -r is where all the output data will be stored.
+Default is "test" under the current path. -t shall be defined to locate the reference file where the reads are sequenced from. -o is a log file with default std.out.

         ```-r (--directory)    Location of simulated data.
 The program will remove the whole directory if it already exists.
 Otherwise it will create one. (default: test)```